 - Latin America (fr) in Poitiers

-Reims offers 4 unique certificate programs in various areas of study: International Affairs & Strategy; European Affairs; Economics & Business; and Journalism - each one can be completed in a semester.
+Reims offers 3 unique certificate programs in various areas of study: Economy & Society; Political Humanities; and Politics & Government - each one can be completed in a semester.

 In Europe, full-time course load is typically 30 ECTS (European credits), and exchange students are typically expected to take 24-30 credits per semester.
 Note: 30 ECTS is the expected course load if you wish to complete the certificate program.
 6 ECTS = 3 UCalgary units (1 half-course).